Walt Disney World Monorail System

+The Walt Disney World Monorail System is a monorail serving Walt Disney World in Bay Lake, Florida, near Orlando.
+Operated by Disney Transport as part of the resort's public transportation system, it runs 12 Mark VI monorail trains across three lines of service.

+First introduced in 1971, the system was Disney's second, following the Disneyland Monorail in California.
+It initially featured Mark IV trains running two services around the Magic Kingdom area: Resort and Express.
+In 1982, the system expanded to three services with an extension to Epcot, and by 1989, the fleet was upgraded to Mark VI trains.

+As of 2016, the Walt Disney World Monorail was the third busiest monorail system globally, carrying over 150,000 passengers daily.
+It is surpassed by the Chongqing Rail Transit monorail system in China, where Line 2 and Line 3 combined accommodate more than 900,000 daily passengers, and the Tokyo Monorail line in Japan, which serves over 300,000 daily riders.

 Lines, stations, and infrastructure

 The Walt Disney World Monorail spans 14.7 mi, with around 50 million Disney guests traveling on the monorail each year.
 The system opened with the rest of the Walt Disney World Resort on October 1, 1971.
 It initially featured four stations: the Transportation and Ticket Center, Disney's Polynesian Resort, the Magic Kingdom and Disney's Contemporary Resort.
 The Epcot line and station were added during that park's construction, opening on October 1, 1982.
 The most recent addition was the Grand Floridian station, which was opened in 1988 along with the resort hotel.
 Since then, no further additions have been made, and no expansions are planned due to prohibitive construction costs, though a legal easement for monorail construction through Disney's Saratoga Springs Resort & Spa dating back to 1970 still exists.

 There are two distinct routes on the monorail system, with three different services: